 The Grass Carp is most often found in large rivers, but is stocked in impoundments, ponds and lakes.
 It prefers swift, warm waters with slack current and aquatic plants.
 In its native habitat, Grass Carp prefer turbulent reaches of large rivers.
 Some investigators are concerned because the Grass Carp’s big appetite for aquatic plants may lead to the destruction of suitable habitat for many native fish and waterfowl.

-Grass carp have very specialized and restrictive riverine spawning requirements, which are not met in Iowa waters.
-Natural spawning is impossible in standing water, so the source of all fish for stockings is from artificial propagation.
-Growth of white amur is nearly unbelievable, young fish stocked in the spring at 8 inches will reach over 18 inches by fall, and adults often attain nearly 4 feet in length and over 40 pounds in weight.
-The state record is 43 pounds, 2 ounces from Red Haw Lake.
+Grass Carp have specialized and restrictive river spawning needs, but young fish have been sampled in Iowa rivers.
+Natural spawning is impossible in standing water.
+Growth of Grass Carp is nearly unbelievable, young fish stocked in the spring at 8-inches will reach over 18-inches by fall, and adults often reach nearly 4-feet long and over 40-pounds.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.

 Harlan, J.R., E.B.
 Speaker, and J. Mayhew.
 1987.
 Iowa fish and fishing.
 Iowa Conservation Commission, Des Moines, Iowa.
 323pp.